History never dies. It is reborn every minute of every day.

 2003- -March- according to referendum, Chechens want to remain part of Russia.
 Russians endorse rweferendum even though it was taken during contionuing instability.

-April 18- Dmitiri Shvets of TV-21, Murmansk, shot after investigative reporting on local politicians.
+April 18- Dmitiri Shvets of TV-21, Murmansk, shot after investigative reporting on local politicians.-Russia closes the TVS television station, allegedly for financial reasons.

 -July Chechen suicide bomb kills 15 at a Moscow rock concert.